eric-anderson-ibotta/eric-anderson-ibotta/README.md

 - 👋 Hi, I’m @eric-anderson-ibotta at work and @grizzlyanderson on my own
 - 👀 A lot of things that have nothing to do with software.
-I'm a Sr. Engineer on the Product Graph Squad, mostly backend, mosty Java.
+I'm a Staff Engineer on the Product Graph Squad, mostly backend, mostly serverless, mosty ~~Java~~ Typescript.
 I also mess around with Raspberry Pi for some simple personal projects.
 - 🌱 I enjoy Go and mess with it off and on.
 - 📫 How to reach me I'm my name at ibotta dot com